The UCSF Urologic Epidemiology (UroEpi) K12 Career Development Program

 Scholar Mentorship

-Scholars will be matched with a team of experienced mentors from urology, epidemiology, and/or other relevant disciplines, who will assure that scholars are integrated into an epidemiologic or clinical and translational program at UCSF and/or KPNC.
-Mentors will support scholar research by providing access to resources for research projects, providing methodologic guidance, advocating for scholars within their divisions or departments at UCSF or KPNC, and integrating scholar training in core disciplines critical to their future success.
+Scholars will be matched with a team of experienced mentors from urology, epidemiology, and/or other relevant disciplines, who will ensure that scholars are integrated into an epidemiologic or clinical and translational program at UCSF or affiliated institutions.
+Mentors will support scholar research by providing access to resources for research projects, providing methodologic guidance, advocating for scholars within their divisions or departments, and integrating scholar training in core disciplines critical to their future success.
 Each mentor team will be comprised of at least one primary research mentor, one co-mentor, and other scientific advisors as appropriate.
-Additionally, UroEpi Program Directors will serve as additional career mentors and recruit other career mentors for Scholars as appropriate.
+Additionally, the UroEpi Program Director will serve as additional career mentors and recruit other career mentors for Scholars as appropriate.

 Career Development Plan